 Kanban Software: What You Need to Know

 Kanban software is designed to provide better visualization of work and more flexibility for ongoing process improvement than classical project management and work tracking software.
-A good kanban software system not only improves team collaboration and communication but also automatically generates metrics and reports that give insight into the progress, pace, and predictability of your work processes.
+A good Kanban board software system not only improves team collaboration and communication but also automatically generates metrics and reports that give insight into the progress, pace, and predictability of your work processes.

-Unlike Agile project management software — which is usually designed around some variant of a process-opinionated methodology, such as Scrum — kanban software gives you the freedom to map your own process.
+Unlike Agile project management software — which is usually designed around some variant of a process-opinionated methodology, such as Scrum — Kanban board software gives you the freedom to map your own process.
 As a result, teams gain a better understanding of their work and the stages or hand-offs that need to happen for work to progress from “to do” to “done.”

 Why Use Kanban Software?